 Symbol Represents Explanation Timing This symbol indicates the amount of time allotted for a given section of the material.
 0 Target/Intent This symbol indicates the main function or rationale for a given slide.
 1. Key Point Numbers are used to indicate the main points that must be addressed in order to meet a given slide's target/intent. • Sample Script Bullets are used to elaborate on key points by providing a potential script that the trainer can use.
 [TEXT] Note to Trainer Bracketed text indicates a note to the trainer which is not intended to be read aloud.
 These provide hints on how to present the material and tips to avoid potential issues that may arise within a given topic.
-Handouts This symbol indicates that the participants will use handouts at a given point in the training.
+This symbol indicates the use of supplementary audio/video files.
+To avoid down-time or technical difficulties, keep an eye out for these and plan accordingly.
+Multimedia Handouts This symbol indicates that the participants will use handouts at a given point in the training.
 To avoid down-time, keep an eye out for these and plan accordingly.
 'Y' Exercise This symbol indicates the start of an exercise or activity.
 To avoid down-time, keep an eye out for these and plan accordingly.
 Continue This symbol indicates that the training material for a given slide continues onto the next page.
 Stop This symbol indicates that the training material for a given slide ends on this page. [?]
 Discussion Question(s) This symbol identifies when there is a non-rhetorical discussion question(s) in the instructional content that follows.

-ACE-SI Tier 3 Training Schedule
+ACE-SI Tier 4 Training Schedule